Leading with Law and Conscience: The Journey of Amit K Vyas

 Challenges at a personal level:

-I was unable to give adequate time to my family due to work pressure, and in those days, the concept of working on a laptop from home was not known.
-Fortunately, my spouse is also a qualified Company Secretary (she gave up her profession for our two kids) and understood the rigors and pain I underwent, supporting me through those tough times.
-That kept me going.
+At a personal level, Amit shares that he was unable to give adequate time to his family due to work pressure, especially in an era when working from home on a laptop was not an option.
+Fortunately, his spouse, also a qualified Company Secretary who gave up her profession for their two children, understood the rigours and pain he went through and supported him during those difficult years.
+That support kept him going.

 Staying Ahead in the Industry